lidofinance/docs/docs/guides/deposit-security-manual.md

 Before running in the mainnet all steps should be done in the testnet.

-1. Prepare an EOA account for signing data.
+1. Prepare an EOA account for signing data with a private key on hand (not in hardware wallet).
+It will be a moderately sensitive hot private key.
+Use different accounts for testnet and mainnet.
 2. Send the account address to Lido for submitting it to the smart contract.
-3. Deploy and run `lido-council-daemon` with the generated private key.
+3. Deploy and run `lido-council-daemon` with the private key from the EOA account .
 It would work in a dry-run mode until your address would be included in the smart contract.

 ## Detailed description